mosabami/SuperAKS-App/README.md

 * Azure Key vault integration and the CSI driver for easy secrets management
 * AKS persistent volume & persistent volume claim provisioning Azure file resources dynamically
 * Bridge to Kubernetes which allows you to test & debug individual microservices against other services already running on AKS
+* Developer tools for AKS and the Draft tool to automatically create Kubernetes manifest files
+* Automated Deployments feature on AKS to automatically create GitHub Action pipelines and provide federated identity to the repo so that it can be used to deploy changes to AKS
 * Azure container registry integration for storage in a High availability registry as well as image security
 * AKS workload identity (preview) which makes it easy to assign identities to individual pods in your cluster for better security.
 It can be integrated with various identity providers
 * AKS CNI overlay (preview) so you dont have to worry about pod IP exhaustion